sabrinastronomy/PyPlanet/README.md

 # About *PyPlanet*

 *PyPlanet* is a rocky exoplanet modeling software with realistic temperature profiles and numerical thermal evolution.
-It was developed by me while I was an undergraduate at UC Berkeley and into her time as a graduate student at McGill University.
+It was developed by me while I was an undergraduate at UC Berkeley and into my time as a graduate student at McGill University.
 This code was developed alongside my supervisor Professor Leslie Rogers.
 Jisheng Zhang and Ellen Price also contributed parts of this code.

 # *PyPlanet* Science Goals